 When aspiring writer Skeeter Phelan (Emma Stone, Easy A, The Amazing Spiderman) replaces a housekeeping columnist for her local newspaper, she requests advice from the only ones around her that know about housekeeping: the help.
-The interviews she conducts quickly morph into the revolutionary idea of writing a compilation of stories from the point of view of these women, their experiences and treatment from their white employers.
+The interviews she conducts quickly morph into the revolutionary idea of writing a compilation of stories from the point of view of these women, their experiences, and treatment from their white employers.

 I was briefly tempted to roll my eyes here.
 Really?
 Another white-savior film?
 But my eyes stopped mid-roll as I recalled their situation.
 Who else was going to bridge the gap?
 Who else was going to speak on behalf of the men and women who were trapped, by law and circumstance, in silence?
-Dr. Martin Luther King Jr. was making cultural waves, but what about the people in the towns, waiting with bated breath to hear the fulfilment of their mutual dream?
+Dr. Martin Luther King Jr. was making cultural waves, but what about the people in the towns, waiting with bated breath to hear the fulfillment of their mutual dream?
 And that’s when the film changed for me.
-It’s about one girl using her gift for others, at great risk for all of the women involved, even if the risk and danger is most precient for the women of color.
+It’s about one girl using her gift for others, at great risk for all of the women involved, even if the risk and danger are most prescient for the women of color.

 Aibileen Clark (Viola Davis, Suicide Squad, Extremely Loud & Incredibly Close) is the first bold woman who agrees to tell her story.
 As the film’s narrator, she guides the audience through her personal experiences as well as her self-realization as a writer and a woman with a story worth telling.
 She has dedicated her life to loving the children she’s placed in charge of, and she tirelessly repeats to them what is most important: “You is kind.
 You is smart.
 You is important.”